Andy Kohlberg

 Andy Kohlberg (born August 17, 1959) is an American former professional tennis player who serves as president of Spanish football club Mallorca.

 Kohlberg enjoyed most of his tennis success while playing doubles.
 During his career he won 1 doubles title.
 He achieved a career-high doubles ranking of World No. 26 on March 7, 1988.

 Kohlberg, with long-term business partner, Robert Sarver, is vice chairman, co-owner of Phoenix, Arizona NBA franchise Phoenix Suns.

 Kohlberg, Steve Nash and Steve Kerr co-own club Mallorca.

+He is the son of American businessman Jerome Kohlberg.